kuykendb/eecs481-python-api/README.md

 The backend consists of a Python Flask web API receiving and responding to JSON requests.

-The API application is defined in api.py and with components defined in the api package.
+The API application is defined in api.py and with components and routes defined in the api package.

 The application runs on the Gunicorn WSGI server.
 Nginx is used as a reverse proxy server to forward requests to the correct Python process.
 The entire stack is running on an AWS Linux server and interfaces with an Amazon RDS MySQL database server.